tamersp25/docs/docs/data/quick-start/README.md

 ## Register a New Schema ##

 Before using structured data in the Veritone platform, you need to register a schema for the data.
-We recommend that you do this within the Veritone App UI by following these steps:
+You can do this within the Developer App UI by following these steps:

 | To create a Schema  |                                                                  |